mrsahin101/Video_Lectures/Linux/FreeCodeCamp_Introduction_to_Linux/Notes.md

 ### Red-Hat Distrubition Families
 - Fedore used as testing platform for future Red-HAT releases.
 - CentOS is close clone of RHEL
-- Suuports Intel x86, ARM, Itanium, PowerPC
+- Supports Intel x86, ARM, Itanium, PowerPC
 - yum package manager.
 - Widely used by enterprise.